 In six months, the client increases the organization’s sponsorships by 100 percent.

-In 7 Nonprofit Income Streams read about Bok Tower Gardens rule toss.
+In 7 Nonprofit Income Streams, read about Bok Tower Gardens rule toss.
 Staff was stuck about how to fund a 1929 mansion.
-Instead of following the “get a grant approach,” they changed how they invited visitors to visit the estate.
+So instead of following the “get a grant approach,” they changed what happened when visitors arrived at their site.

 A CEO is called for jury duty.
-Instead of a hardship, she sees the day as an opportunity to educate people about her mission.
+But, instead of a hardship, she sees the day as an opportunity to educate people about her mission.

 Early on the first day of jury duty, she began a relationship with a person who is six months becomes a favorite board member.